-10.8.4 Cash-in-lieu of parking
+9.8.4 Cash-in-lieu of parking

-The Planning Act allows Markham to enter into an agreement exempting a development proponent from the parking requirements of the zoning bylaw.
+The Planning Act allows Markham to enter into an agreement exempting an owner from the parking requirements of the zoning by-law.
 In exchange, the owner will pay cash-in-lieu of parking fees to Markham representing the amount of money that it would cost to provide the exempted parking.

-- 10.8.4.1 To prepare cash-in-lieu of parking by-law(s) that would permit a development proponent to make cash payments to Markham in lieu of providing parking facilities. - To require that a development proponent demonstrate the following in order to qualify for cash-in-lieu of parking: - a) the provision of on-site parking is not physically possible; - b) there is sufficient existing off-site parking capacity to accommodate the parking deficiency; - c) there would be no negative impacts to the surrounding community; and - d) shared parking facilities would be a better option for the development or redevelopment area. - 10.8.4.3 That in accordance with Section 40 of the Planning Act, Markham may enter into an agreement with a property owner or occupant of a building to exempt them from the requirement of providing or maintaining parking facilities. - 10.8.4.4 That the cash-in-lieu payment shall reflect the true cost incurred by Markham in providing public parking. - 10.8.4.5 That areas within Markham may be identified for parking facility expansions or improvements in order to satisfy the demands of parking within such areas, arising from proposals for development or redevelopment to be financed in part through cash-in-lieu payments.
+- 9.8.4.1 To prepare cash-in-lieu of parking by-law(s) that would permit an owner to make cash payments to Markham in lieu of providing parking facilities. - 9.8.4.2 To require that a development proponent demonstrate the following in order to qualify for cash-in-lieu of parking: - a) the provision of on-site parking is not physically possible; - b) there is sufficient existing off-site parking capacity to accommodate the parking deficiency; - c) there would be no negative impacts to the surrounding community; and - d) shared parking facilities would be a better option for the development or redevelopment area. - 9.8.4.3 That in accordance with Section 40 of the Planning Act, Markham may enter into an agreement with an owner or occupant to exempt them from the requirement of providing or maintaining parking facilities. - 9.8.4.4 That the cash-in-lieu payment shall reflect the true cost incurred by Markham in providing public parking. - 9.8.4.5 That areas within Markham may be identified for parking facility expansions or improvements in order to satisfy the demands of parking within such areas, arising from proposals for development or redevelopment to be financed in part through cash-in-lieu payments.